-When visitors walk or drive on Three-Mile Drive near the Chinese Garden, they may be shocked to see a handsome new building in the distance since the drive closed last winter.
-It’s the McQuinn Horticulture and Operations Headquarters, an almost 12,000 square foot edifice that will house the horticulture, curatorial and gardening staffs.
+When visitors walk or drive on Three-Mile Drive near the Chinese Garden, they may notice a handsome new building in the distance.
+It’s the McQuinn Horticulture and Operations Headquarters, an almost 12,000-square-foot edifice that will house the horticulture, curatorial and gardening staffs.

-“It is a work environment that a number one botanical garden deserves,” said Director of Operations Alan Branhagen, who oversaw the project.
+“It is a work environment that a No. 1 botanical garden deserves,” said Director of Operations Alan Branhagen, who oversaw the project.
 “They will all be housed in one facility where they can collaborate and be more productive,” he added.

 He was shocked when he interviewed at the Arb over three years ago and saw that the maintenance building was just a pole shed with a garage door on one side.
 The gardener’s head house next door to it was an outdated, cramped, dark space without adequate offices, break and work areas.